Asoulus/Asoulus/README.md

-# Hello there , I'm Piotr
+# Hello there, I'm Piotr

 I am a graduate of the Częstochowa University of Technology.
 I managed to finish my education with masters degree. 😃